brownt47/R-For-Data-Science-Solutions/Chapter 3.8.1 Solutions.md

 ![image](/images/Exercise3.8.1.1b.png)

 Not bad but a little hard to see the shapes.
 Let us increase the size of the points.
-Note: since we want to change the size of the points, we will add the `size=3` argument in the `geom_point()` function
+Note: since we want to change the size of the points, we will add the `size=3` argument in the `geom_point()` function.
+It does not need to go inside the aesthetic since we want all the points to be larger, regardless of what the data points' shape represents

 ```r
 ggplot(data = mpg, mapping = aes(x = cty, y = hwy, shape=drv)) +